lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 We used the private key to sign the digest and now we need another key to do the RSA one-way function to convert the signature back to the digest.
 The verification takes the public key.

 The private key file generated by openssl rsa command also have the public exponent, because it is just a 'small' integer, 65537 and the modulus is common for both keys.
 Private keys, however, shall not leave the safe enclaves.
-Therefore we extract the public key information for the recipients:
+Therefore we draw out the public key information for the recipients:

 ```console
 $ openssl rsa -in private_key.pem -pubout -out public_key.pem